2005 Buffalo Bandits season

 The Buffalo Bandits are a lacrosse team based in Buffalo playing in the National Lacrosse League (NLL).
-The 2005 season was the 14th in franchise history.
+The 2005 season was the 14th season in franchise history.

-The Bandits finished second in the east after stellar seasons from veterans John Tavares and Steve Dietrich, who was named Goaltender of the Year.
-They hosted the Rochester Knighthawks in the division semi-final game, but the Knighthawks defeated the Bandits 19-14, winning the right to face the eventual champion Toronto Rock in the division finals.
+The Bandits finished second in the East after stellar seasons from veterans John Tavares and Steve Dietrich, who was named Goaltender of the Year.
+They hosted the Rochester Knighthawks in the division semi-final game, but the Knighthawks defeated the Bandits, 19–14, winning the right to face the eventual champion Toronto Rock in the division finals.